sergiodxa/remix-utils/README.md

 }
 ```

-Now, any structured data you defined in the `StructuredDataFunction` will be added to the HTML, in the body.
+Now, any structured data you defined in the `StructuredDataFunction` will be added to the HTML, in the head.
+You may choose to include the `<StructuredData />` in either the head or the body, both are valid.

 ### Outlet & useParentData